 Additionally, several texture images can be projected onto the same scene like multitexturing.
-Moreover, we can provide multiple projective texture mapping over a common scene with specific objectives such as photogrammetry or reconstruction of endoscope images.
+Moreover, we can provide multiple projective texture mapping over a common scene with specific objectives such as photogrammetry or reconstruction of endoscope images, visualization of images captured by CCTVs in a virtual space.
 As shown Figure 2, assume that several images are provided, each of which is taken with a different camera.
 Construction of a terrain surface from those images can be performed by displaying overlapping images obtained after applying several projective textures to the surface model.